Financial Information

 The Brown School provides additional financial support to doctoral students, such as travel subsidies for professional conferences.
 Advanced doctoral students are encouraged to apply for both internal and external dissertation awards.

-Note: Although international students may receive a university fellowship and stipend, they are not eligible for federal financial aid.
-They are therefore asked to contact our PhD Office for information about nonfederal assistance.
-Again, we urge students to apply to the program early so that awards may be secured well in advance of the fall term.
+Note: International students may receive a university fellowship and stipend.
+However, they are not eligible for federal financial aid loans and are asked to contact the PhD Office and/or the Brown School Office of Financial Services for more information on non-federal assistance.
+Students are urged to apply to the program early so that awards may be secured well in advance of the fall term.